AtherActive-net/auraJSS/docs/tutorials.md

 The quickstart guide can be found [here](https://github.com/AtherActive-net/auraJSS)

 ## Built-in functions
 AuraJSS provides a few built-in functions that can take care of some common things.
-Let's quickly go over them.
+You can access these by importing `builtin` from `aurajss`.
+Let's take a look at some of them.

-### generateGridSystem(divisions, breakpoints?)
+### generateGridSystem(breakpoints?, divisions?)
 When you call this function (and provide a division count) it will generate a bootstrap-like grid system.
 You can also provide your own breakpoints and names for them.
 In the end you will by default get a flexbox grid system ranging from `xs` to `xxl` with containers and columns.
 Rows are obviously also included.

 ### generateColorClasses(colors)